Non - General Practice Vacancies:

 We are dedicated to the rehabilitation of sick, injured, orphaned, displaced wildlife.

-We are seeking a highly motivated and enthusiastic Veterinarian to join our amazing Team on a Casual basis to work two 6 – hour days per week (flexible days).
+We are seeking a highly motivated and enthusiastic Veterinarian to join our amazing Team on a Full-time basis (flexible days).

 What do we Require: